kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 <a name="store-data attributes-link"></a>
 Store the data attributes in a link (<a href="http://codepen.io/kaidez/pen/dPoexg" target="blank">See the  demo</a>)
 ---------------------
-The first example separated the link and the data attribute content so things would be clearer, but a real-world use case is to store the attributes in the link being clicked on.
+The first example separated the link and the data attribute content for the sake of a clearer explanation, but a real-world use case is to store the attributes in the link being clicked on.
 Using the same CSS, that code would look like this:

 __The HTML__
 {% prism markup %}